gabrielpalassi/OthelloAI/README.md

 ## The Project

 This project was created as an university assignment, and is hereby published under the GPL 3.0 license so that its code is freely available for everyone.
+The game is 100% CLI-based and can be executed by compiling the code contained in any of the .c files of this repository.
 Each file represents a diferent AI, with diferent approaches to the game (read code comments for further information).